 The medical terminology component NUR100 will focus on the definition, spelling, pronunciation, and methods to transcribe medical terms that are used in the healthcare field, building on the lessons associated with medical terminology.
-The course has a computer lab component, to introduce the student to electronic medical record systems, which they will be exposed to in the healthcare setting.
+The course has a computer lab component, to introduce the students to electronic medical record systems, which they will be exposed to in the healthcare setting.
 This content will be covered in the lab portion of the course in an online format.
 Students will complete the medical terminology exercises in the assigned lab hours as well as outside learning activities.
 Students will use a variety of learning and assessment tools, such as case studies, Elsevier Adaptive Learning (EAL), module section quizzes and exams, to master the medical terminology content.

-Medical Terminology Component:

-The medical terminology component NUR102 will focus on the definition, spelling, pronunciation, and methods to transcribe medical terms that are used in the healthcare field.
-The course has a computer lab component, which will introduce the student to electronic medical record systems that they will be exposed to in the healthcare setting.

-Students will complete the medical terminology exercises in the assigned lab hours as well as outside learning activities.
-Students will use a variety of learning and assessment tools, such as case studies, module section quizzes and exams, to master the medical terminology content.
+Medical Terminology will focus on the definition, spelling, pronunciation, and methods to transcribe medical terms that are commonly used.
+Students will complete the medical terminology exercises and assignments in the assigned lab hours as well as their assigned homework and out of class learning activities.
+Students will use a variety of learning and assessment tools, such as case studies, making flash cards, and module section exams to assist them in mastering the medical terminology content.
+Students will also be introduced to the basics of medical math and corresponding terminology in this course.